The Ensign (newspaper): Competition

 On 29 March 1913 For the first time in its history the newspaper was not published due to the impact of a flood which inundated the entire town.

 In 1920 the business was reorganized with new investors and was renamed the Gore Publishing Company.

 In 1963 the business was sold to A. R. Tullock and R. G. Wood.

 By 1970 the business was in financial difficulties which lead a group of Gore businessman (among whom were Gabriel Farry, Hallen Smith and Mac Tulloch), in association with Allied Press of Dunedin to purchase the business.
 In 1971 the business moved along the street to 47 Mersey Street.

 The newspaper changed its name to the Ensign in 1973.

+Allied Press/Media ownership, 1993–present

 In 1993 Allied Press purchased the remaining shares in the company.
 During this time the newspapers profitability was assisted by contracts to print coupon books for supermarkets.
 However by the late 1990s first radio and then free community newspapers began providing competition for the advertising dollar.
 Many advertisers began moving to the community newspapers which could offer a circulation of 12,000 to 14,000 compared with the Ensign's 4,000.
 As a result the newspaper's profitably declined due to the combination of small print runs and lack of advertising.
 In 1999 the last edition of the newspaper was printed in Gore.
 The press was sold and hereafter Allied Press printed the newspaper in Dunedin.